 “The content was useful, and we appreciated that the speakers worked within the higher education field, used very specific examples, and provided useful tools and tips.”

 We hope you choose to project the sessions to a room full of your colleagues.
-Turn the on demand course into a staff retreat!
+Turn the on-demand course into a staff retreat!
 For less than the cost of one registration to most industry conferences, your entire team will walk away with strategies and tips to improve your college or university website immediately.

 When you register, you will receive a unique login code that can be used by your team on multiple devices.

 Access to each presenter’s on-demand recording and downloadable slide deck will be available to your team for one year.
-We encourage you to offer the on-demand training to new colleagues or those unable to participate in the live event.
+We encourage you to offer the training to new colleagues or those unable to participate in the live event.
 Your team can access on-demand content from an unlimited number of devices and rewatch sessions as often as needed.